Version: 1.0.78

 If you do not want to have your access_token

-token stored in the config and commited to your scm you can remove it from the config and instead provide it as environment variable called APPLANGA_ACCESS_TOKEN
+token stored in the config and committed to your scm you can remove it from the config and instead provide it as environment variable called APPLANGA_ACCESS_TOKEN

 .